jandremarais/PotholeDetection/README.md

 # Pothole Detection

 This repository contains all the files and code necessary to reproduce my winning solution to the pothole detection problem given at the [MIIA - Deep Learning Hackathon](http://machineintelligenceafrica.org/activities/hackathon/).
-Hope this can be helpful to the participants new to the field of Machine/Deep Learning (or anyone else).
+I hope this can be helpful to the participants new to the field of Machine/Deep Learning (or anyone else).

 Note, since this was a hackathon, we had <10 hours to solve the problem.
 I'm sure there is still plenty of room for improvement and wouldn't be surprised if the code contains some bugs.
 I'll leave that to you to discover.
 Feel free to contact me if you have any questions and/or suggestions (maraisjandre9@gmail.com).